mhBrice/thermophilization/ms/revision/ms_revised.md

 to disturbances with high dispersal abilities [@aubin_traits_2016].
-For instance, generalist species like *Acer sp.*, especially *Acer rubrum*, have been expanding in eastern North America since the pre-industrial period [@thompson_four_2013; @boucher_fire_2017; @danneyrolles_stronger_2019] and recently established themselves in boreal forests [@sittaro_tree_2017; @leithead_northward_2010] because they quickly take advantage from disturbances and thrive in a wide variety of ecological conditions.
+For instance, generalist species like *Acer sp.*, especially *Acer rubrum*, have been expanding in eastern North America since the pre-industrial period [@thompson_four_2013; @boucher_logging-induced_2006; @danneyrolles_stronger_2019] and recently established themselves in boreal forests [@sittaro_tree_2017; @leithead_northward_2010] because they quickly take advantage from disturbances and thrive in a wide variety of ecological conditions.
 In contrast, some species limited by dispersal, such as *Carya sp.* and *Tilia americana*, or constrained to specific habitat, such as *Acer saccharinum*, might not benefit from these opportunities.

 **The magnitude of change in CTI varied by bioclimatic domains reflecting the spatial patterns of species changes in response to climate warming and disturbances.
 The thermophilization of the sugar maple domains was facilitated by the presence of a large pool of warm-adapted species.
 When disturbed, these southernmost domains had lower thermophilization because they gained pioneer species.
 We showed that the balsam fir-yellow birch domain was particularly sensitive to moderate disturbances.
 The thermophilization of this ecotonal zone was primarily due to increase in *Acer rubrum* and, to a lesser extent, increase in *A. saccharum* and decrease in *Abies balsamea* and *Betula papyrifera*.
-Although *A. rubrum* is already well established in this domain, our results suggest that it will continue to spread, likely in response to a combination of climate warming, historical and recent disturbances as well as natural forest dynamics. *A. saccharum* is presently constrained on hilltops in the southern part of this domain (P. Grondin, pers. comm.), but our results suggest that it could expand in nearby habitats.
-In contrast, the decrease in CTI in the balsam fir-white birch and spruce moss domains could be explained by the fact that temperate species are rare in these two northernmost domains, hence change in CTI resulted mostly from a dynamic of replacement between pioneer and boreal species in response to disturbances. *A. rubrum* was the only temperate species to increase in the balsam fir-white birch domain (Fig. S4) and, when it did, it contributed to increase its CTI (Fig. 6).
-In the same way as *A. saccharum* in the balsam fir-yellow birch, this species distribution is spatially constrained and may expand from existing communities in the future.**
+Although *A. rubrum* is already well established in this domain, our results suggest that it will continue to thrive and spread, likely in response to a combination of climate warming, historical and recent disturbances as well as natural forest dynamics. *A. saccharum* is presently constrained on hilltops in the southern part of this domain [@gosselin_guide_2002], but our results suggest that it could expand in nearby habitats.
+In contrast, the decrease in CTI in the balsam fir-white birch and spruce moss domains could be explained by the fact that temperate species are rare in these two northernmost domains, hence changes in CTI resulted mostly from a dynamic of replacement between pioneer and boreal species in response to disturbances. *A. rubrum* was the only temperate species to increase in the balsam fir-white birch domain (Fig. S4) and, when it did, it contributed to increase its CTI (Fig. 6).
+Similarly to *A. saccharum*, *A. rubrum* distribution is spatially constrained within the balsam fir-white birch domain [@blouin_guide_2008] and will likely expand from existing existing patchy populations in the future.**

 ## Long-term perspectives for the temperate-boreal ecotone